WordCounter.vip

 Step 2: Select Your Transformation

-Choose from 8 different transformation modes: Reverse Text, Mirrored Text, Reverse Words Only, Backward Words Only, Mirrored Letters Only, Flip Wording, Upside Down, or Flip Letter.
-As soon as you click a button, the results appear instantly.
+Pick from 8 modes: Reverse Text, Mirrored Text, Reverse Words Only, Backward Words Only, Mirrored Letters Only, Flip Wording, Upside Down, or Flip Letter.
+Results appear on click.
+Switch between modes without re-entering your text.

 Step 3: Copy or Download